grafana/grafana/docs/sources/panels-visualizations/visualizations/bar-gauge/index.md

 # Bar gauge

-The bar gauge simplifies your data by reducing every field to a single value.
+Bar gauges simplify your data by reducing every field to a single value.
 You choose how Grafana calculates the reduction.

 This panel can show one or more bar gauges depending on how many series, rows, or columns your query returns.